How to get your baby latched on

 So how do you breastfeed?

-For some mothers it is instinctual, for others a little instruction can help.
-So here is a step by step guide for you to follow if you’re finding it difficult:
+Here’s a step by step guide for you to follow if you’re finding it difficult:

 - Hold your baby close against your body, ensuring their head and body are in a straight line and facing the same direction.
 Position your baby so that their nose is at your nipple.
 Support your baby’s neck, shoulders and back, leaving their head free to move.